 Commercial Prerinse Spray Valves

-The current standard will save approximately 1.4 quads of energy and result in approximately $20.8 billion in energy bill savings for products shipped from 2007-2031.
-The standard will avoid about 75 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of about 14.7 million automobiles.
+DOE estimates that the current water flow rate standard will save approximately 1.4 quads of energy and result in approximately $20.8 billion in energy bill savings for commercial pre-rinse spray valve equipment shipped from 2007 to 2031.
+Further, the standard will avoid about 75 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of about 14.7 million automobiles

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information